Meet the Team

 University of Wisconsin-Madison, B.S.
 Biochemistry, Global Health, and Afro-American Studies

-Nia is originally Queens, New York City, and moved to Madison, WI to earn her Bachelor's degree in Biochemistry.
+Nia is originally from Queens, New York City, and moved to Madison, WI to earn her Bachelor's degree in Biochemistry.
 In college, Nia was a student researcher in the UW-Madison Emergency Department where she worked as first-author on a peer-reviewed paper and co-authored another.
 She also presented her work at local, regional, and national conferences.
 Nia is a Ronald E. McNair scholar, and served as a teaching fellow for the program.
 Nia is also a NYC STEM Posse Scholar.
 After studying abroad in Seoul, Korea, Nia discovered a new favorite hobby -- hiking!
 Nia also enjoys reading, watching documentaries, and playing the violin.

 Tutor